DAFrameWork/citibike-data-pipeline/README.md

 8. Visualization
-- You can now take the fact_citibike dataset and use it within Looker for visualizations.
+- You can now utilize the fact_citibike dataset and use it within Looker for visualizations.